ntrezowan/the-plain/_posts/2019-11-25-upgrading-automic-automation-engine-to-12.3.md

 1. Upgrade Automic Utility;

-    a) Upgrade Automic Utility bin folder;
+    a) Upgrade Automic Utility `bin` folder;

         # cp -r /opt/ae/utility/bin_new/bin/* /opt/ae/utility/bin/

-    Check if all the files are owned by autotask user
+    Check if all the files are owned by `autotask` user and `autotask` group.

     b) Check config files;
-    All config file (*.INI) will not be replaced when we upgraded Automic Utility bin folder.
-These INI files have OCI DB connection string defined and you should verify the following files;
+    All config file will not be replaced when we upgraded Automic Utility bin folder.
+These `INI` files have OCI DB connection string defined and you should verify the following files;

         AE.DB Archive: ucybdbar.ini
         AE.DB Client Copy: ucybdbcc.ini